 One unique way to memorialize your visit to the Turks and Caicos is to have a clear kayak photo shoot, which will get you some incredible and special photos that are perfect for social media or prints.
 Videography is also available, with the end product possibly being either short video clips or edited videos, according to customer wishes.

-Some companies also provide underwater photography in addition to the drone shots, and over under shots, which are photos that are split by the water’s surface, and show subjects below and above the water.
+Some companies also provide underwater photography in addition to drone shots, and over-under shots, which are photos that are split by the water’s surface, and show subjects below and above the water.

 The Best Photography Locations

 An excellent aspect of beach and coastal photography in the Turks and Caicos and on the island of Providenciales is the wealth of beautiful locations for photography.
 Clear kayak shots especially look stunning when there’s a combination of clear and shallow turquoise water, and defined sand patterns on the ocean floor, which are created by the natural movement of the water and waves.

 Several great spots stand out on Providenciales, including Leeward Beach, Grace Bay Beach, The Bight Beach, Long Bay Beach, Sapodilla Bay Beach, and Taylor Bay Beach.
 Some more great spots are Half Moon Bay Lagoon, Sand Dollar Cove, and Fort George Cay, which are a short boat hop away from Provo.
 Weather conditions definitely need to be considered when choosing a spot, as if it’s a bit too windy or wavy, the appearance of the water won’t be optimal.